UBCO-COSC499-Summer-2024/team-7-capstone-team-7-falcon/docs/design/Project System Design.md

 ## Database Design

-Provide an ER diagram of the entities and relationships you anticipate having in your system (this will most likely change, but you need a starting point).
-In a few sentences, explain why the data is modelled this way and what is the purpose of each table/attribute.
-For this part, you only need to have ONE diagram and an explanation.

 ![](https://lh7-us.googleusercontent.com/docsz/AD_4nXelo3vqmKhlLpuArXnea80mqEUSIfBJ9xRrxc_P_qLjdvmOxanYq0ygrSxIyolRy6Gz7odqggEM7fQj_ITPFIL9dOq7ziANhGFOmC7h1Z96ybgeLOdT6CHk5XVFWp5wkbzy4K-azqh6DRhgR0jM5StL1NEf?key=JLhAxdZn9C4A1hqwb0WwYA)

 In this diagram, we tried to decouple all information into different tables based on the use-case of features in our system.
 For instance: